 • 3/5

 About halfway between Coffs Harbour and Byron Bay, then inland an hour is Gibraltar Range National Park.
 Here you’ll find the Lyrebird Falls walking track.
-Park at the Boundary Falls Picnic Area and make your way through the ancient Gondwana forest on the mostly flat, 2km track (with occasional steps).
-The scenic lookout at the end of the track serves up cascading views; gorgeous waterfalls over Boundary Creek.
+Park at the Boundary Falls picnic area and make your way through the ancient Gondwana forest on the mostly flat, 2km track (with occasional steps).
+The scenic lookout at the end of the track serves up cascading views of gorgeous waterfalls over Boundary Creek.

 NSW National Parks app